 In my humble opinion, I prefer eggs that are not refrigerated.
 They are always ready for baking and getting the perfect sunny-side-up egg is far quicker.
 To me, they also taste fresher.
 Simply because those permeable shells haven’t been sitting right next to the Camembert in the fridge.
 Don’t take my word for it though!
 Check with local farmer’s markets.
 Eggs that come directly from the chicken to the consumer may not require refrigeration.
 It’s best to ask the farmer if they have unwashed eggs for sale, and always ask their recommendations for storage!

 Many a night, I turn to eggs to make meals more hearty and complete.
 It’s usually unplanned and last minute, but when the veggies are down and my Husband is hungry, it’s my crutch.
 I’ve been known to top just about anything with the perfect seven-minute egg.
 Over the long run, it’s been a helpful trick to cut down on meal budgets.
 Eggs, even the fancy organic, free-range, fancy boxes or farmer’s market finds are far less expensive per serving than most meat options.
 Here are a few of my favorite egg-driven recipes.

 - Spring Truffles & The Perfect Fried Egg

 This last one is Paolo’s favorite!
-No truffles are not exactly budget savers but they certainly turn a humble egg into a decadent dishes.
+No truffles are not exactly budget savers but they certainly turn a humble egg into a decadent dish.
 Frittatas are frequent faves in our house.
 I started with the recipe above and then began tossing in any leftover veggies.
 Paolo’s running joke is “in the end everything ends up in a Frittata.”

-What’s your favorite egg driven recipe?
+What’s your favorite egg-driven recipe?
 Feel free to share a link in the comments below!